annotell/public-docs/docs-src/docs/kognic-io/overview.md

 ### Local File

-Set `filename` to the path of the local file and do not provide data via another means (directly or callback).
+Set `filename` to the path of the local file and do not provide data via other means (directly or callback).
 The content is uploaded using a content type inferred from the filename suffix.

 ```python
 Image(filename="/Users/johndoe/images/img_FC.png",